-Mr Hopley had a 14 year career with Macquarie Bank from 1989 until his retirement in 2003.
-For the last four years of his career, Mr Hopley acted as Division Director of the Financial Services Group with responsibility for Advisor Relationships and Distribution.
+Mr Hopley retired from Macquarie Bank in 2003 after a 14 year career.
+In the last 4 years of his career, Mr Hopley acted as Division Director of the Financial Services Group with responsibility for Advisor Relationships and Distribution.
 Mr Hopley has served on a number of Boards, foundations, committees and not for profit organisations.
 He is a past Board member of the Education Foundation of Australia, the Lord Mayor's Charitable Fund and is a past Securities Industry Education Chair of Task Forces in relation to final subjects in the Graduate Diploma in Financial Planning.
 He devotes part of his time as a business coach and mentor to a number of early stage enterprises.